 Some are self-certified, and some are paid-for services with annual fees.
 However, not all port authorities participate, and those that do usually apply the discounts in different ways.

 Often the discount is paid out retroactively and only upon a written request.
 As such, it is important to be informed of the applicable discounts and the process to claim them.

 DA-Desk checks 1,800 rules, including applicable discounts and rebates for our customers

 DA-Desk has over 2 million port calls as a reference, (adding 200k new per year) so we have visibility over the real costs.
 Coupled with our proprietary DA Validation Engine, which checks more than 1,800 rules, including all applicable discounts and rebates, we support our customers to get the accurate data they need and do not miss out on these achievable discounts.
-Find out more here.
+Read more on our dedicated DA management page.